Gradient-informed basis adaptation for Legendre Chaos expansions: Numerical examples

 \subsection{Multiphase flow: 1d transport and decay of ammonium}

 Multiphase-multicomponent flow and transport models are known for their particular challenges associated with the uncertainty propagation problem which are mainly due to the highly nonlinear nature of the coupled systems of equations that describe the complex physical process and the varying role of the many random parameters involved in the system.
 Here we consider the problem of a 1-dimensional transport of the microbially mediated first-order oxidation of ammonium (NH$^+_4$) to nitrite (NO$^-_2$) and the subsequent oxidation of nitrite to its ion (NO$^-_3$) that has been previously investigated in \cite{cho_1971, mcnab, vangenuchten}.
+The flow domain under consideration where the flow of ammonium takes places is taken here to be a one-dimensional column of 2 meters length.